 Pinterest likes to communicate with YOU

 Plus, we have to say, Pinterest seems to like communicating with YOU.
-So many emails, updates, many of which seem quite random.
-Topics we’ve never even looked at before.
+So many emails, updates, many of which seem random.
+Topics we’ve never looked at before.

 Overall, Pinterest has its uses.
 It’s got mass appeal for anyone interested in specific subjects, particularly if they’re visual, like designs and infographics.
-If you’re prepared to dig around, you can find some great content.
+If you don’t mind digging, you can find some great content.

 For us though, Pinterest seems to work better as a “media” tool, than as a “social media” tool.
-If you go back to how we define social in our guide to digital media channels, it’s a two way conversation.
+If you look at how we define social in our digital media guide, it’s a two way conversation.
 And Pinterest feels a bit more like reading the minutes of your hobby group or club.

 In contrast to Pinterest, Reddit is much more of a two way conversation opportunity.